MalefactorIX/Damage-Processing-System/Spectra/Codex of Arms.md

 ####    [Deployables/Mines]
 - All deployables must support LBA damage.
 - Barricades will be permitted use and may not exceed 100 HP and may be Fortified (See Glossary).
-- Riot Shields are will be permitted use and exceed 50 HP.
+- Riot Shields are will be permitted use and may not exceed 25 HP.
     - Shield must drop if the user attempts to shoot from it and must have a minimum 2s cooldown before it can be raised again.
-- A single person is limited to [ 3 ] mines, remote explosives (ie. C4), or offensive devices at a time.
+- A single person is limited to [ 5 ] mines, remote explosives (ie. C4), or offensive devices at a time.
     - All devices in this category must support LBA and only have 1 HP.
 It is not required to display LBA set-text or health.
 - Mines...
     - Placing a new mine must despawn or move the eldest one if the previous limit is exceeded.